Your Options (Choose One)

 Be sure to check both the ‘campus’ (i.e. Caulfield or Clayton in Melbourne, or Malaysia), and ‘semester’ (you will be there in semester one).

-Applications to us by Friday week 6.
-We will make decisions soon after, and you will be asked to commit around Christmastime.
+Expressions of interest to us by Friday week 6.
+We will make recommendations soon after, and you will be asked to commit around Christmastime.

-Throughout Terms 2 and 3, you will receive communications from GSD and the Study Abroad team regarding your application to Monash and pre-departure briefings.
+Throughout Terms 2 and 3, you will receive communications from GSD and the Study Abroad team regarding how to make your formal application to Monash and the pre-departure briefings organised by the Study Abroad team.

 Applications won't be processed by Monash until September and you are not to make any travel or other arrangements until Monash has approved your application and you have obtained your visa.Monash University (Australia) website